jessepav/lacygoill-wiki-backup/anki/anki.md

 # ?

+Each type  of note can have  one or more card  types; when you add  a note, Anki will create one card for each card type.
+Each card type has two templates, one for the question and one for the answer.
+In  the above  French  example, we  wanted  the recognition  card  to look  like
+this:

+    Q:  Bonjour
+    A:  Hello
+        Page #12

+To do  this, we  can set  the question and  answer templates  to:

+    Q:  {{French}}
+    A:  {{English}}<br>
+        Page  #{{Page}}

+By surrounding a  field name in double  curly brackets, we tell  Anki to replace that section with the actual information in the field.
+Anything not surrounded by curly brackets remains the same on each card.
+(For instance, we  don’t have to type  “Page #” into the Page  field when adding material – it’s added automatically to every  card.) <br> is a special code that tells Anki to move to the next line; more details are available in the templates section.

+# ?

 Anki allows you to create different types of notes for different material.
 Each type of note has its own set of fields and card types.
 It’s a  good idea to  create a  separate note type  for each broad  topic you’re